hasura/learn-graphql/tutorials/mobile/unity/tutorial-site/content/matchmaking/1-data-modelling.md

 ﻿---
 title: "Data Modelling"
-metaTitle: "Data Modelling for Matchmaking with Hasura | Hasura GraphQL Tutorial"
+metaTitle: "Data Modelling for Matchmaking with Hasura | GraphQL Unity Hasura Tutorial"
 metaDescription: "We shall create two tables, Users and Battles and also create some views"
 ---